Amsterdam Metro: Renovation

 Over the years, several stations along the East Line were expanded or renovated.
 Since 2003, the metro station at Amsterdam Centraal station has been continuously under construction in order to accommodate the new North–South Line station.
 As part of commercial development of the area surrounding the Amsterdam Arena football stadium, which included a new major business and shopping district, the Bijlmer Arena station was substantially enlarged in order to handle the increasing number of passengers.
 The new station, designed by Grimshaw and Arcadis Articon Architects, opened in 2007 and was shortlisted for the Stirling Prize of the Royal Institute of British Architects.
 Another East Line station, Kraaiennest on Route 53, was reconstructed and upgraded in 2013 as part of the major urban renewal efforts in the Bijlmermeer district.
 The station designed by Maccreanor Lavington features a stainless steel facade with a floral design, which, according to the architects, "allows the station to be a lantern for the local neighbourhood, creating a sense of warmth on street level and creating an instantly recognisable feature for the station" at night time.
 The design was awarded the 2014 EU Stirling Prize.

 A major overhaul of sixteen East Line stations was announced in June 2014.
 The renovation works taking place from 2015 until 2017 should bring more light and space to the stations.
 By removing paint layers on the walls, the original Brutalist architecture will become more pronounced.
-In addition, disused tickets offices are to be removed and lighting and signage will be improved.
+In addition, disused ticket offices are to be removed and lighting and signage will be improved.